Executing a Playbook

 If the Playbook does not fully complete its workflow after the amount of time specified for the UserAction Trigger’s Timeout parameter, the Trigger will time out and display a status of “Error 500”, but the Playbook will continue to run.
 If the Render as Tip checkbox was selected when configuring the Trigger, the tooltip will return a response after the entire Playbook workflow is complete.
 Associating a midstream App to the Trigger to generate an earlier response (i.e., before the Playbook workflow is complete) is not a supported workaround.

-Playbooks with a WebHook Trigger
+Playbooks With a WebHook Trigger

 A WebHook Trigger creates an HTTPS endpoint that can process nearly any piece of information that can be sent via HTTP.
+To execute an active Playbook with a WebHook Trigger, click Execute EndpointExecute Endpoint iconat the top right of the Playbook Designer (Figure 8).
+Alternatively, click Copy Endpoint URLCopy iconto copy the endpoint URL and paste it into your browser’s search bar.

 A picture containing diagram Description automatically generated